Top 14 Venture Capital Firms Backing Financial Exchanges Startups

 3. Invesco

-- Industries of focus: Finance, Financial Services, and companies in the Financial Exchanges sector
+- Industries of focus: Finance, Financial Services, and companies in the financial exchanges space

 - Founded: 1935

-- Notable portfolio companies: Apple, NVIDIA, Amazon, Meta, Alphabet
+- Notable portfolio companies: Apple, NVIDIA, Amazon, Meta, and Alphabet

 You can refer to their website here.